CL-code320/QDCDR/README.md

-This source code is for the paper: “Cross-domain Recommendation via Quantized Disentangled Generative Model” submited to Knowledge and Information Systems by Yi Zhao,Le Chen, Jibing Gong and et.al.
+This source code is for the paper: “Cross-domain Recommendation via Quantized Disentangled Generative Model” submited to Information Fusion by Yi Zhao,Le Chen, Jibing Gong and et.al.

 Requirements
 ---